uwe-app/website/site/docs/getting-started/create-pages.md

 To get in touch with us please email ...
 ```

-Now run the live reload server `uwe --live` and navigate to the `/contact/` page so see your changes in  the browser as you edit the file.
+Now run the live reload server `uwe --live` and navigate to the `/contact/` URL to see your changes update the browser as you edit the file.

 ## Page Data